 The April epsilon Delphinids (AED) were discovered by P. Jenniskens and R. Rudawska from CAMS and SonotaCo meteoroid orbit surveys published in 2014.
-This weak source is active from March 31 through April 20, with maximum activity occurring on April 9th.
-The radiant currently lies at 20:24 (306) +11.
-This position lies in southern Delphinus, 2 degrees southwest of the 4th magnitude star known as Aldulfin (epsilon Delphini).
+This weak source is active from March 31 through April 19, with maximum activity occurring on April 9th.
+The radiant currently lies at 20:20 (305) +10.
+This position lies in eastern Delphinus, 6 degrees northeast of the 1st magnitude star known as Altair (alpha Aquilae).
+These meteors are best seen during the last hour prior to dawn when the radiant lies highest in the eastern sky.
 With an entry velocity of 61km/sec., the average meteor from this source would be of fast velocity.
 These meteors are best seen during the last dark hour prior to morning twilight when the radiant lies highest in the eastern sky.
 Current hourly rates are expected to be less than 1.